 717-2 ASSIGNMENT OF RIGHTS TO CHILD SUPPORT

-A ATAPAlaska Temporary Assistance Program applicant or recipient signs over to the State of Alaska their rights to receive and keep child support payments for months the family receives TATemporary Assistance as a condition of eligibility.
+An ATAPAlaska Temporary Assistance Program applicant or recipient signs over to the State of Alaska their rights to receive and keep child support payments for months family receives TATemporary Assistance as a condition of eligibility.
 This includes any payments made by, or on behalf of, a noncustodial parent for a child for whom the caretaker relative is receiving ATAPAlaska Temporary Assistance Program benefits.

 Assignment of Rights is automatic upon application.
 When assistance ends, so does the assignment.
 If a former recipient reapplies, assignment is automatic upon re-opening of the TATemporary Assistance case.